reactioncommerce/reaction-component-library/package/src/components/AddressChoice/v1/AddressChoice.md

 ### Overview

-The `AddressChoice` component is a way of collecting an address while giving an option of choosing an already known address.
-If no already known addresses are provided, it will render an [AddressForm](./#!/AddressForm).
+The `AddressChoice` component is a way of collecting an address while giving an option of choosing a previously saved address.
+If no previously saved addresses are provided, it will render an [AddressForm](./#!/AddressForm).
 Otherwise it will render a choice list where each address is in the list and the final option is to enter a new address.

 ### Usage